riyanshibohra/OnsetLab/README.md

 ### Planner

 Generates a structured `THINK → PLAN` output.
 Each plan step specifies a tool, parameters, and dependencies on previous steps.
-Tool rules are auto-generated from JSON schemas, so the model sees exactly what each tool can do and how to call it.
+Tool rules are auto-generated from JSON schemas, so the model sees exactly what each tool can do.

 ### Executor